What is Active Learning?

 Individual Learner Engagement

-Affective Response.
-Like the “One Minute” Paper, ask learners to report their reactions to some facet of course material (i.e., to provide an emotional/evaluative response to material).
+- Affective Response.
+Like the “One Minute” Paper, ask learners to report their reactions to some facet of course material (i.e., to provide an emotional/evaluative response to the material).

 Developing Effective Questions and Answers